GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 The Compute Pressure API defines two new interfaces.

 `PressureObserver`: An object to observe the compute pressure of any number of sources at a predefined sample rate.
-First iteration in Chromium exposes `cpu` as `source`.
+First iteration in Chromium exposes `"cpu"` as `source`.
 See section about [parameters](#parameters)  for more details.
 Each observer can asynchronously observe pressure changes trends in a system.